The workbench used to create assemblies of mechanical parts :

 Solution 2 :

-Parts can be built in separate files.
-In this case, an Assembly WorkBench is welcome.
+Parts can be built in separate files or no. In this case, an Assembly WorkBench is welcome.
 It allows to put in relative position the different objects in order to realize the complete product.

 Note that I do not voluntarily talk about sketches positions, objects, or others, which assume numerically known the desired positions as well as the dimensions of the objects.